SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - + However, with a tournament, reimbursed slots are limited because PES management applies pressure to reduce the number of people, and it's hard to push back against this.
 It's very valid to give reimbursement only to the people who have contributed the most to the soc; the people who have shown up the most for sessions.
 More on this in [Tournaments](#tournaments).
 - + The argument of, "people will get accustomed to a low bar so they'll leave the soc if they see a sudden high bar for tournaments," isn't something really caused by the low bar of entry to the soc.

-A major problem of the soc is the lack of members who actively debate 3 months after recruitments, but having more selective recruitments won't solve the problem.
+A major problem of the soc is the lack of members who actively debate three months after recruitments, but having more selective recruitments won't solve the problem.
 People don't get 'seriousness' by knowing that the club they entered had strict filtration.
 Any ego boost from having made it through the challenging recruitments', **only has a very short-term effect in how much they show up for sessions.**
 And nobody ever thinks this:
 "If we had taken in fewer people, we would have had more active people today".